bjorn-nah/town_patrol/readme.txt

 thank to chipper tool and player.
 Graphics convertion was make with sprpck.
+Score display is based on 7segmentfont demo by Igor Kromin.
 Code and bleeps by Bjorn.
 Graphics asset by 0x72.